ConnectedPlacesCatapult/SharingCitiesDashboard/Documentation/backend_architecture.md

 A functionality description for each table is given below:

+### layouts

-- *layouts*  This table stores the position and dimensions of each widget.
+  This table stores the position and dimensions of each widget.
 It also contains a flag indicating weather the widget is static (on off visualisation) or dynamic (updated whenever new data are imported).

+###  widgets
-- *widjets* This table stores the widgets specifications for each user and each layout.
+ This table stores the widgets specifications for each user and each layout.
 It shares a relationship with ``` layouts ``` table.

+### users
-- *users* This table stores the credentials for each dashboard user.
+ This table stores the credentials for each dashboard user.

+### predictionresults
-- *predictionresults* This table stores the forecasting specifications and results for each user's forecasting job.
+ This table stores the forecasting specifications and results for each user's forecasting job.

+### userpredictions
-- *userpredictions* This table stores the association between users and prediction ids.
+ This table stores the association between users and prediction ids.
 Prediction ids are generated every time a user requests a forecast.

+### theme
-- *theme* Table storing the general theme for the data source (e.g. Environment).
+ Table storing the general theme for the data source (e.g. Environment).

+### subtheme
-- *subtheme* Table storing a more specific subset of theme (e.g. Air Quality).
+ Table storing a more specific subset of theme (e.g. Air Quality).

+### unit
-- *unit* Table storing the units of measurement for each attribute.
+ Table storing the units of measurement for each attribute.

+### tracker
-- *tracker* Table storing moving sensor metadata.
+Table storing moving sensor metadata.

+### location_data
-- *location_data* Table storing moving sensor data.
+ Table storing moving sensor data.

+### attributes
-- *attributes* Table storing all attributes, associated metadata and reference data value tables using unique identifiers.
+ Table storing all attributes, associated metadata and reference data value tables using unique identifiers.

+### api
-- *api* Table storing API endopoints and specifications.
+ Table storing API endopoints and specifications.

+### location
-- *location* Table storing sensor locations.
+ Table storing sensor locations.

+### sensor
-- *sensor* Table storing sensor metadata using unique identifiers.
+ Table storing sensor metadata using unique identifiers.

+### attribute_range
-- *attribute_range* Table storing range of imported value range for each attribute.
+ Table storing range of imported value range for each attribute.

 In addition, the many-to-many relationship between sensors and attributes is stored in a separate table *sensorattribute*.
 Individual value tables for each attribute are stored in the database as separate tables and are referenced using the ``` table_name ``` column in *attributes* table.
 The uniqueness of each table is guaranteed by a combination of name and unique identifier.
 Each data table has the following columns: